 It happens in people that are suffering from the inflammatory skin disorder Psoriasis.
 Psoriasis, which also appears in multiple ways primarily affects the skin leading to red and white patches, scales, and rashes.

-Psoriatic Arthritis affects the skin, joints, and tissues.
+Psoriatic Arthritis affects the skin, joints and surrounding tissue.
 Its prime areas of the target are the fingers and toes, leading to pitting and discoloration of the nails.
 Sometimes, it may be accompanied by Spondylitis.

 This is an extreme case of inflammation and toxins deposition, where multiple Doshas in the body get aggravated.